 Publisher: Microprose (1999)

-If you're looking for an evening of wacky hijinx and madcap hilarity, all you need is a few friends, a case of beer, and a copy of Worms Armageddon.
-The Worms franchise has built a reputation of being the ultimate party game.
-This wacky turn-based strategy title features colorful 2D battlefields with arcade appeal.
+If you're looking for an evening of wacky hijinks and madcap hilarity, all you need is a few friends, a case of beer, and Worms Armageddon.
+This wacky turn-based strategy game pits up to four players against each other on colorful, randomly-generated 2D battlefields.
 Two or more teams of worms methodically try to exterminate each other using a vast arsenal of weapons.
 These range from the conventional (bazooka, grenade, uzi) to unusual (dragon punch, blow torch, baseball bat) to downright bizarre (exploding sheep, skunk, old woman).
-The attacks are fun to watch, and they often lead to chain reactions and unintended consequences.
-A 46-page instruction book explains the controls, but it takes practice to learn how to handle each weapon properly.
-Novice players will blow up themselves
+Watching the action unfold is a riot, especially since attacks cause chain reactions and unintended consequences.
+A 46-page (!) instruction book explains the controls, but nothing beats experience for knowing how to properly handle each weapon.
+Newbies are more likely to blow up themselves

 Worms World Party